explodinggradients/ragas/docs/metrics.md

 ```

 ### `Context Recall`
 measures the recall of the retrieved context using annotated answer as ground truth.
 Annotated answer is taken as proxy for ground truth context.
+It is calculated from `ground truth` and `retrieved context`.

 ```python
 from ragas.metrics.context_recall import ContextRecall